Balletie/Griotte/Griotte.package/GrInMemoryService.class/README.md

-I am a service storing the data in-memory.
-I am the most trivial implementation of a GrService.
+I am a service which stores and creates objects in-memory.
+I am the most trivial implementation of GrService.